nopnop2002/esp-idf-mpu6050-dmp/README.md

 # esp-idf-mpu6050-dmp
 A demo showing the pose of the mpu6050 in 3D using esp-idf.

 MPU6050 has an internal processing function called DMP (Digital Motion Processor).
 You can use this to get Euler angles.
 Euler angles are roll, pitch and yaw.
+It's very intuitive and easy to understand.
 ![a-Pitch-yaw-and-roll-angles-of-an-aircraft-with-body-orientation-O-u-v-original](https://user-images.githubusercontent.com/6020549/224452743-d4cf419d-f936-4e46-9ece-a12f21bf2e32.jpg)

-View roll, pitch and yaw with [this](https://github.com/thecountoftuscany/PyTeapot-Quaternion-Euler-cube-rotation) 3D viewer.

 # Installation overview